 When dealing with camera motion, you can change the camera path to improve the look and feel of the final animation.
 The smoothness and expected outcome of the path are influenced by the complexity of the path and the timings of the keyframes.
 You can improve the camera path by adding, removing, or updating keyframes, or you can change logic for the mathematical model defining the path's location and direction.

-Show the camera path (described below) to visualize your changes and observe the updates dynamically.
-When you update an existing keyframe or insert a new keyframe, the Update Keyframe icon changes to reflect the action.
+When you update an existing keyframe or insert a new keyframe, the Update Keyframe icon changes to reflect the action, as shown in the table below.

-The Update Keyframe icon changes status when a new keyframe will be inserted.
+The default icon status used when an existing keyframe will be updated.

 Change a keyframe